-Students who have been accused of sexual assault – whether by the police or a school investigator – need to obtain experienced help as quickly as possible.
+Students who have been accused of sexual assault at colleges or universities – whether by the police or a school investigator – need to obtain experienced help as quickly as possible.

 In our experience, students recognize too late that campus administrators and law enforcement investigators are not their friends.